-NOTICE: For the 2024 season the helmet must have Snell code 2020 or equivalent ECE 22.05 code.

-- 5. For Oval Sprint, and Vintage Oval racing: At least one hundred forty-four (144) square inches of visible area on both the driver's front and back (upper body) will be blaze orange in color at all events.
-Jackets / Pullovers / Jerseys will be teched lying flat on the ground front and back.
-Gloves and clothing, along with at least above ankle leather boots are mandatory (above ankle boot must have a minimum of 6 inches of leather above the ankle). - 6.
-Eye protection mandatory; facemasks may be required at the starting line at the discretion of the Race Director.
-If corrective lenses are required to drive a motor vehicle, the driver will also be required to wear them when racing. - 7.
-Hearing protection is mandatory in all non-stock classes in all types of competition.
-Recommended for all stock class competition. - 8.
-The use of upper body protection equipment is mandatory, except for enclosed cockpits.
+Must have these 4 things

+Chest Protection Back Protection Shoulder pads Kidney protection

+Optional Arm Pads

+ISR requirements

 The upper body protection must cover all body areas shown in illustration.
 It will protect the driver in mid-body and back areas and be capable of resisting penetration and dissipating force of impacts while absorbing the shock of most blows.
-Typical motocross vests do not meet this rule. - 9.
-Shin and knee guards are mandatory.
+Typical motocross vests do not meet this rule.

+- 9. Shin and knee guards are mandatory.
 Shin and knee guards will be worn on both legs.
-The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material. - 10.
+The shin guard must extend from the instep to above the kneecap and be constructed of an impenetrable material.
+Competing with shin and knee guards that are not the same as presented at safety inspection will result in disqualification. - 10.
 Upper Arm Pads and Elbow pads are highly recommended in all forms of racing. - 11.
 Neck bracing is driver preference and is not required. - 12.
 Drivers, crew members, team owners, staff, and support people may not be physically on the race surface at any time once an event has started.
 This includes walking the track to inspect for changing track conditions and other concerns.
 Anyone doing so will be penalized at the race director's discretion.
-Penalties may range from a verbal warning to ejection from the facility.

-Upper Body Protection That Meets ISR Guidelines Click Here

-EVS Click Here

-Tek Vest Click Here

-Saf-Jak Click Here

-Leatt Adult Click Here

-Leatt Youth Click Here

-HMK Protective Vest Click Here

-11. Leather suits: See specific requirements in various disciplines.
+Penalties may range from a verbal warning to ejection from the facility. - 13.
+Leather suits or ballistic nylon suits: See specific requirements in various disciplines.
+Strongly suggested in all oval competition. - 14.
+Starting in the 2026 season an orange LED light affixed to the rear of a driver's helmet is mandatory.
+The light shall be a constant display, no flashing or strobe effect.
+Recommended fastening will be attaching to the goggle strap, or a separate elastic strap of similar dimensions.
+Helmets manufactured with a rear facing light will also be allowed.
+(Only displaying an orange solid LED display).
+Methods of installation that compromise the helmets structural integrity are not recommended.

+Suggested lights links

+A. BITEHARDER Products: ISR Approved Orange LED Helmet Lights.
+See them at www.biteharder.com/racing.